We raise our sails and set our chart

 Captain Clemens bought Infinity on a shoestring budget in San Diego California in 2004.

-Before becoming a seaworthy vessel, the entire ship had to be gutted and all systems and also the interior had to be replaced.
-Most parts that where used were bought second-hand and the labor employed was amateur and voluntary.
+Before becoming a seaworthy vessel, the entire ship was gutted and all systems and the interior replaced.
+Most parts used were second-hand and the labor voluntary.

-A lot of blood, sweat and tears were, and still are, involved in this ongoing process.
+A lot of blood, sweat and tears where involved in this ongoing process.